Canon 1D vs Sony A5100

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D) and the Sony E-Mount Lens Catalog (A5100).
 Mirrorless cameras, such as the A5100, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the A5100 can take 400 images on a single charge of its NP-FW50 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
+The power pack in the A5100 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.